SaadAhmad123/terraform-saadahmadaws-gatsby_static_app/README.md

 ## Overview

 This Terraform module automates the deployment of a Gatsby static site to AWS, utilizing S3 for storage and CloudFront for content delivery.
-It's designed to simplify the process of setting up a scalable and efficient hosting infrastructure for Gatsby-based websites (SSG only).
+It's designed to simplify the process of setting up a scalable and efficient hosting infrastructure for Gatsby-based websites (Static Site Generation only).

 ## Features